kokoko3k/koko-aio-slang/docs-ng.md

 **Color corrections:**<br>
-    Modify luminance, saturation, contrast, brightness, color temperature and vibrance of the signal, at "input" stage.<br>
+    Modify signal color at "input" stage.<br>

+    Luminance, brightness, contrast and temperature:
+        self explanatory.
+    Input signal gain:
+        Gain applied in the chain just before the crt emulation stages.
+    Gamma in:
-    Gamma in correction is applied at ti beginning of the chain,<br>
+        Gamma correction applied at the beginning of the chain.
+    Gamma out:
-    Gamma out correction is applied to the final processed picture.<br>
+        Gamma correction applied to the final processed picture.
-    Input signal gain is applied in the chain just before the crt emulation stages.<br>
+    Adaptive black level range:
+        On old CRTs the contrast was higher on high luminosity content, and lower on low luminosity content.
+        This setting modulate the range of the effect; 0.0 disables it.

     It is also possible to emulate a monochrome display with custom colors:

         Monochrome screen colorization: